-ICM 497 Missions Internship (varies)
+ICM 497 Missions Internship (3, 6, or 12)

 Field education providing an opportunity to learn through observation and participation.
 Specific training models are designed by the student and professor in cooperation with an approved field observer.
 Prerequisite: permission.
 Graded Pass/Fail.
-(Both)
+(Fall, Spring, Summer)